Tuesday, July 14, 2015

 “We’re just here to observe,” Steinhart said.
 “Please don't ask any questions.”

-They followed him into the stucco house, finding a young woman standing beside a kiva fireplace.
-Two little girls giggled, playing ball, and jacks on the earthen floor.
+They followed him into the stucco house, finding a young woman beside a kiva fireplace.
+Two little girls giggled, playing ball and jacks on the earthen floor.
 When they spotted the sack of fruit, they rushed with pigeon-toed gaits, demanding their share.

-“This is Rachel Kucate, her daughter’s Verla and Natalie, and son Chester.”
+“This is Rachel Kucate, her daughters Verla and Natalie, and her son Chester.”

-Don, Pamela, Julie, and Raymond, followed Steinhart and Sam to a room in the back.
+Don, Pamela, Julie, and Raymond followed Steinhart and Sam to a room in the back.
 An old woman sat alone in a rocking chair, a black cat at her feet.
-Sam closed the door behind them, a dim coal oil lamp illuminating the room.
+Sam closed the door behind them, illuminating the room with a dim coal oil lamp.
 The old woman continued rocking.

-The cat arched its back as it moved beneath her legs and the rockers of the chair.
-Though she looked the picture of antiquity, the brightness and color of her garments clashed with this notion.
+The cat arched its back as it moved beneath her legs and the chair's rockers.
+Though she looked at the picture of antiquity, the brightness and color of her garments clashed with this notion.
 Withered as a corn stalk ruined by too much sun and lack of rain, a blue flowered bandanna capped her silver hair.
 Turquoise and silver draped from her earlobes.
 A flowered shawl cloaked her pink wool sweater.
 Twisted turquoise graced her gnarled wrist.

 “I have brought visitors, Grandmother,” Sam said.

 The old woman opened her eyes, one dark and old, the other green and alive.
-She studied the visitors as Sam brought a small table from the corner, placing it in front of her.
+She studied the visitors as Sam brought a small table from the corner and placed it in front of her.
 He sat on the floor and began chanting and beating a drum he’d brought from the truck.
-When the old woman spoke, her almost inaudible voice quivered, and she looked straight at Don.
+Her almost inaudible voice quivered when the old woman spoke, and she looked straight at Don.

 “You brought somethin’ for Grandmother?”